zaadeh/django-view-perms/README.rst

 permission enforced.

-Names of permissions that this app created (ones which are displayed in Django admin interface) are composed of a fixed prefix (``view_perm_``) and the fully qualified view name (module name + ``.`` + view function or class name).
+Names of permissions that this app created (ones which are displayed in Django admin interface) are composed of a configurable prefix (by default ``access_view_``) and the fully qualified view name (module name + ``.`` + view function or class name).
 If these names are too cryptic for users of the admin interface or you want them to be in a local language, it has been made possible for the programmer to provide a translation for this string by assigning the proper ``gettext`` translation to the ``__name_trans__`` attribute of the view function or class.